smaakage85/product/README.md

 # Machine Learning Based Product

 This is a generic machine learning based product.
-Bla bla.

 ## Pipelines